-You can take away as much stuff as you need.
+You should be able to take away as much stuff as you need.

 What else can a needle exchange help with?

 Advice about safer injecting – the staff in needle exchanges are experts in safer injecting.
 You can ask them about caring for wounds, avoiding infections and anything else to do with injecting.

 Scripts – if you’re using an opiate drug like heroin you can talk to staff about getting a script for methadone or buprenorphine so that you can detox or maintain.